-If no agreement is made in the sales contract, when the purchaser delays the payment resulting in a breach of contract, the seller may initiate civil proceedings and claim damages of the late payment interest, where the rate of interest is stipulated by the Interpretation on Issues Relating to Application of Law in Hearing Cases of Disputes over Sales Contracts promulgated by the Supreme People's Court.
-Article 18 provides that if the breach of contract occurred before 19 August 2019, the Court may make a computation on the basis of the benchmark interest rate of the People's Bank of China for yuan-denominated loans of the same type and period, and with reference to late penalty interest rate standards; where the breach of contract occurred after 20 August 2019, the Court may make a computation of losses incurred from late payment based on the one-year loan prime rate (LPR) announced by the National Interbank Funding Centre with authorisation of the People's Bank of China at the time of occurrence of the breach of contract, plus 30 per cent to 50 per cent.
+If no agreement is made in the sales contract, when the purchaser delays the payment, resulting in a breach of contract, the seller may initiate civil proceedings and claim damages of the late payment interest, where the rate of interest is stipulated by the Interpretation on Issues Relating to Application of Law in Hearing Cases of Disputes over Sales Contracts promulgated by the Supreme People's Court.
+Article 18 provides that if the breach of contract occurred before 19 August 2019, the court may make a computation on the basis of the benchmark interest rate of the People's Bank of China (PBC) for yuan-denominated loans of the same type and period, and with reference to late penalty interest rate standards; where the breach of contract occurred after 20 August 2019, the court may make a computation of losses incurred from late payment based on the one-year loan prime rate (LPR) announced by the National Interbank Funding Centre with authorisation of the PBC at the time of occurrence of the breach of contract, further increased by 30 to 50 per cent.

-Especially with regard to the LPR, the People's Bank of China (PBC) has authorised the National Interbank Funding Center (to release the benchmark loan prime rate (LPR) of the PBC at 9.30am on the 20th of each month (subject to postponement in case of holidays).
-To date, the latest LPR is 3.70 per cent for one-year loan.
+Especially with regard to the LPR, the PBC has authorised the National Interbank Funding Center to release the benchmark LPR of the PBC at 9.30 am on the 20th of each month (subject to postponement in case of holidays).
+At the time of writing, the LPR is 3.55 per cent for a one-year loan.

-Civil penalties

-What are the civil penalties for failing to comply with statutory interest rate or late payment of invoices?
+Civil penalties What are the civil penalties for failing to comply with statutory interest rate or late payment of invoices?